JHU-PL-Lab/www-fpse/lecture/lists.md

 zip_pair @@ List.unzip [(1, 3); (2, 4)];;
 [(1, 3); (2, 4)] |> List.unzip|> zip_pair ;; (* Pipe equivalent form *)
 ```
-* Congratulations, we just wrote a fancy no-op function :smile:
+* Congratulations, we just wrote a fancy no-op function 😁
 * The general principle here is a *curried* 2-argument function like `int -> int -> int` is **isomorphic** to `int * int -> int`
 * The latter form looks more like a standard function taking multiple arguments and is the **uncurried** form.
 * And we sometimes need to interconvert between the two representations